oprypin/crsfml/window/events.md

   end
 end
 ```

-Read the above paragraph once again and make sure that you fully understand it, the [Event]({{book.api}}/Event.html) union is the cause of many problems for inexperienced programmers.

 Alright, now we can see what events SFML supports, what they mean and how to use them properly.